Federated Learning Across Decentralized and Unshared Archives for Remote Sensing Image Classification: Experimental Results

+In the first set of trials, we analyzed the effectiveness of the FL algorithms in terms of the number $E$ of local epochs.
+Fig. \ref{fig:sens} shows the $F_1$ scores under the decentralization scenario 1 when different numbers $E$ of local epochs are used in the FedProx algorithm.
+Once can observe from the figure that when $E=3$, the FedProx algorithm achieves the highest $F_1$ scores in the latest rounds of the FL training.
+From the figure, one can also see that when each local training data is fed to the corresponding local model only once within each communication round (i.e., $E=1$), the FedProx algorithm obtains the lowest $F_1$ scores compared to the higher numbers of local epochs.
+This is due to the fact that when $E=1$, the change in the local model parameter updates decreases throughout communication rounds compared to higher numbers of epochs.
+This leads to a slow convergence of the global model.
+When $E>3$ (i.e., $E=5$ or $E=7$), the divergence among local model parameters increases.
+This leads to deviation of the global model from its global optima after parameter averaging, and thus ineffective MLC performance.
+We would like to note that the results of the sensitivity analysis for the number of local epochs were also confirmed through the experiments for the FedAvg, SCAFFOLD, MOON, FedDC, pFedLA, FedNova and FedBN algorithms under all the scenarios (not reported for space constraints).
+Thus, we set $E$ to $3$ for the rest of experiments.
 In the second set of trials, we assessed the effectiveness of the FL algorithms in terms of the number $K$ of clients.
 Table \ref{tab:DS_33} shows the $F_1$ scores of FL algorithms when different numbers $K$ of clients are considered under all the scenarios.
 One can observe from the table that as $K$ increases, most of the algorithms lead to slightly lower $F_1$ scores.
 This is due to the increase in the variation of the local model parameters when $K$ increases.
 The effect of the number of clients on the performances of the algorithms is more evident when the number of clients is increased to $28$ from $14$ (i.e., $K=14\rightarrow K=28$).
 As an example, under DS1, the $F_1$ score of the FedNova algorithm decreases $0.2\%$ when $K=7\rightarrow K=14$, while it decreases $1\%$ when $K=14\rightarrow K=28$.
 This is due to the fact that the variation among the local models increases more than the increase in the number of clients.
 In greater details, when the training data heterogeneity across clients increases (i.e., DS1$\rightarrow$DS3), the ability of the algorithms to overcome the higher number of clients (i.e., scalability) generally decreases.
 As an example, when $K=7\rightarrow K=28$, the $F_1$ score of the MOON algorithm decreases $1.6\%$ and $4.2\%$ under DS1 and DS2, respectively.
 This is due to fact that as the number of clients increases when training data is distributed across more heterogeneous clients, the variation among the local models further increases.
 When the FL algorithms are compared among each other in terms of their scalability towards the number of clients, the decrease on $F_1$ scores obtained by the local training focused algorithms are generally lower than the other algorithms.
 However, the ability of these algorithms towards $K$ is highly affected by the training data heterogeneity across clients, as it can be seen from the table.
 This is inline with our theoretical analysis in the Section \ref{scalability_sec}.
 We would like to note that for the rest of experiments, we set the number $K$ of clients as $K=7$ for the sake of simplicity.